nicm42/100-days-of-code-v2/log4.md

 **Day 93: 25th October 2021**
 I did Traversy Media's Vue crash course.
 It was interesting - it's like a mix of React and Svelte.
 And I think more like Svelte than React.
 It's definitely simpler than React.
 Right now my brain hurts, but if I built a project in it, then I'd understand it better.

+**Day 94: 26th October 2021**
+I started the Angular crash course.
+I'm glad I did the Vue one first, as this is the same project, so I have an idea of what's going on.
+It definitely needs a more powerful computer, because just creating a component takes a while.
+At least with React and Vue it's just creating it and starting the server that takes the time, once you're in it's fine.

+**Day 95: 27th October 2021**
+I finished the Angular crash course.
+I just found it a bit mad - you have to put stuff in certain places and do very specific things.
+If I looked into it it would probably make sense, but at the moment it feels really hard to understand.